matteoferla/Epistasis_Calculator/README.md

                            forget the file extension !): (Put the name of the excel file you want your first table to be in) --version            show program's version number and exit

+## To Do

+* There are a few todos in the code.
+* `/Users/matteo/Coding/Epistasis_Calculator/epistasis/__init__.py:221`: FutureWarning: elementwise comparison failed; returning scalar instead, but in the future will perform elementwise comparison if np.any(foundment_values == '+'):
+* saving a uuid named file can be avoided by using streams